Are you doing a siding project?

 Modernize can pair you with three to four pros in your area, so you can compare options and save time and money.

-Cypress is an ideal wood to use for siding because, just like redwood and cedar, it’s naturally rot resistant.
-So even if you don’t take the time to finish the siding and protect it from the elements, it will will last for many years without a problem.
-The siding is a warm reddish-amber color and often sought after for its natural appearance.
-Unfortunately that color will be lost over time if it isn’t properly protected against sunlight.
-That’s one of the main reasons that cypress siding is so carefully maintained after it’s installed.
+Cypress makes an ideal siding material because, like redwood and cedar, it naturally resists rot.
+Even without finishing or protecting it from the elements, it can last for many years.
+The siding features a warm reddish-amber color and is popular for its natural look.
+However, sunlight will cause that color to fade over time without proper protection.
+This is one of the main reasons homeowners maintain cypress siding so carefully after installation.

 The Benefits of Cypress Siding